 The website for double-Michelin-starred Norwegian restaurant Maaemo uses minimalism to create a sense of class.
 The visual treatment is perfect for storytelling, as the site demonstrates with HD photos of dishes being created.

-Icon font vendor Symbolset attracts attention to the interactive area in the middle of its site by minimising the competing elements and adding a brightly coloured background.
+Icon font vendor Symbolset attracts attention to the interactive area in the middle of its site by minimising the competing elements and adding a brightly coloured, ever-changing background.

-We'll end with a site that's traditionally minimal.
-Design brand NTN uses the abundant white space, personality-infused typography, and reduced number of elements that the minimalist style is known for.
+Watch brand NTN uses the abundant whitespace and reduced number of elements that the minimalist style is known for.
+All the focus is on the central clock, which makes it clear what the brand is known for.

 Like this?
 Read these!